CryptoSingh1337/vidflow-backend/Readme.md

 - JWT token based user authentication and authorization with refresh token.
 - Used pagination and sorting from server side.
-- Stores videos on AWS S3.
+- Stores videos on Microsoft azure blob storage.
 - User can watch/explore videos without authentication and can upload, delete, update thumbnail, title, description of a video.
 - User can subscribe to a channel and will receive notifications for videos.
 - User can like/dislike, share a video.